dytto-app/dytto-site/README.md

 The analytics system also captures UTM parameters for improved attribution and calculates session duration.

+## Philosophy Journal Page

+The `Philosophy Journal` page (`/philosophy`) is an interactive feature that allows users to explore the simulated inner lives of various philosophers.
+It presents mock journal entries, showcasing their modern contexts, daily struggles, and profound insights.
+This page is currently populated with static, mock data for demonstration purposes, but it is designed to be extensible for integration with a dynamic backend in the future.

 ## Available Scripts

 -   `npm run dev`: Starts the development server.